I Voted

 I voted for the mule that Jesus rode into the city,

-proclaiming forgiveness of all debts,
+proclaiming forgiveness of debts,

-who is the same mule Rumi rode backwards
+who is the same mule Rumi rode backwards into exile,

-into exile, gazing Eastward toward eternal loss -
+gazing Eastward toward eternal loss.

-that mule, I tell you, will be president!
+That mule, I tell you, will be president!

 I voted to compost and manure the floor of the Senate,

-politicians in hemp moss and honeysuckle,
+entangling 100 senators in hemp moss and honeysuckle.

-turning the dome of Congress into an enormous
+I voted to turn the dome of Congress into an enormous

-hummingbird feeder!
+hummingbird feeder.

 into folk music, story-telling, fermented cabbage,